teuk/mediabot_v3/README.md

 20250501

 - I'm testing chatGPT to fix parts of the code, so the installation process currently fails, I could fix it myself but chatGPT is in a deep search to fix its own issues and this is funny...
 If it does not succeed, I'll make a simple correction so mediabot can be installed easily again (-; Thanks for your patience.
-- It's still searching :) I commented "set -euo pipefail" in install/db_install.sh, it was proposed by chatGPT and I didn't even read what it does really (I'll have a look).
+- It's still searching :) I commented "set -euo pipefail" in install/db_install.sh, it was proposed by chatGPT (I mean I did not intentionnaly put it there) and I didn't even read what it does really (I'll have a look).
 But DB Installation should be fixed now.

 ## Installation